 "Nonsense.
 Here, this is yours."

-She deposited in Pao’s outstretched hand a ceramic pot welded shut by Enchantment.
-Within its pocket dimension was a supply of yearling Fur Tea, plucked at first bloom by air-elementals.
-The Yinglong bartered no more than a hundred jars of the life-extending tea-leaves, capable of bringing vitality to the elderly and dispelling disease and injury in the young, as well as temporarily infusing the drinker with motes of draconic-vitality.
+In Pao's outstretched hand, she deposited a ceramic pot welded shut by Enchantment.
+Within its pocket dimension was a supply of yearling Fur Tea, plucked at first bloom by Air Elemental Sprites.
+The Yinglong bartered no more than a hundred jars of the life-extending tea leaves, capable of bringing vitality to the elderly, dispelling disease and injury in the young, and temporarily infusing the drinker with motes of Draconic-vitality.

-Even as Pao wept freely over his impending freedom, Ayxin once again turned to the mirror to examine her striking features.
-She had never known that with a little touch of ‘make up’, a change of colour to her eyes and a subtle shift in her bone structure, she could be so breathlessly beautiful, even in her own eyes.
+Even as Pao wept freely over his impending freedom, Ayxin turned to the mirror to examine her striking features.
+She had never known that with a little touch of make up, a change of colour to her eyes and a subtle shift in her bone structure; she could be so breathlessly beautiful, even in her own eyes.

 "Alight, Pao, ready the car," Ayxin informed her companion.
 "The wedding awaits!"